GOP senators confront past comments on Supreme Court vote

 Romney, a Utah Republican who was the sole GOP senator to vote in favor of Trump’s impeachment, issued a statement Friday praising Ginsburg, but did not comment on whether he would support a vote on Trump’s nominee.

-His spokeswoman called reports that Romney would insist on delaying the vote until after Inauguration Day “grossly false.”
+His spokeswoman called a report that Romney would insist on delaying the vote until after Inauguration Day “grossly false.”
 Romney has never faced a vote on a Supreme Court nominee as a senator.